Frequently Asked Questions

 - content including intense points of light (christmas lights, chandeliers, neon signs, bright windows)

 A: 50Daylight is a ISO 50/18° speed daylight balanced (5500K) motion picture emulsion, prepped and rolled for clean safe C-41 standard development as an ISO 50 film.
-Boasted to be the world’s finest grain film!
+Boasted to be the world’s sharpest and finest grain color film!
 It is ideal for shooting in bright light at wide apertures and for producing high resolution, low grain images.
 The exposure latitude of this film is beyond anything digital and even most other films can hope to achieve.

 Q: What is the CineStill BWXX black and white film emulsion and how do I get it?

-CineStill BWXX is Eastman Kodak Double-X 5222 professionally rolled and packaged in 36 exposure cassettes for still photography.
+A: CineStill BWXX is Eastman Kodak Double-X 5222 professionally rolled and packaged in 36 exposure cassettes for still photography.
 It is a high speed, classic black & white film emulsion, with an EI of 250 under daylight and 200 under tungsten lighting.

 Our initial release of BWXX was a limited run (only 2000 rolls available) that sold out fast due to high demand.
 We hope to make BWXX a regularly stocked, widely available CineStill Film emulsion.